Ee-Hsin/jordanstocks/README.md

 TODO:

-2. Redesign everything with TailwindUI components
+1. Add footer with Contact Us
-3. Custom user hook to check if user is signed in on partnership letter page and that will pick they can access the holdings PDF or not.
+2. Custom user hook to check if user is signed in on partnership letter page and that will pick they can access the holdings PDF or not.
-4. Make Seraya hero look better on iphone devices (blocked by background leaf rn)
-5. Add footer with Contact Us
+3. Add a Seraya Logo instead of FloatUI right now

 Additional: